 If you were issued an emergency, limited-validity passport at a U.S. embassy or consulate because you had urgent travel, you should apply to replace this passport with a full-validity passport as soon as possible.
-All applicants, even minors, may apply either in person or by mail using the passport application form DS-5504 (PDF 159 KB) as long as the emergency passport is still valid.
+All applicants, even minors, may apply by mail or in person using the passport application form DS-5504 (PDF 159 KB) as long as the emergency passport is still valid.

 If the emergency passport has now expired, you must apply for a full-validity replacement using the DS-11 application.
-Please see the instruction elsewhere on this website for adult or minor renewals using the DS-11.
+Please see the instructions on the Passports for First Time Adult Applicants or the Passports for Children page to apply using the DS-11.

 - A completed form DS-5504.
 If you experience trouble with the online Passport Application Wizard, please download the DS-5504 (PDF 159 KB) and complete it neatly by hand in blue or black ink.